What is HBOT?

 - Aids in detoxification and reduces oxidation stress

-Many conditions have been successfully treated with hyperbaric oxygen therapy.
+Many conditions have been documented to improve with hyperbaric oxygen therapy at varying pressures.
 For example:

 - Autoimmune disorders